-Days 6-7 - San Ignacio Gray Whales
+Days 2-5 - San Ignacio Lagoon

 All operators in the lagoon work together to maximize guest experience while ensuring no negative impact on the whales.
-For this reason, all whale encounters are in a small defined area of the lagoon with pangas taking turns entering the restricted area for a maximum of 90-minutes.
+For this reason, all whale encounters are in a small defined area of the lagoon with pangas taking turns entering the restricted area for a maximum of 90 minutes.
 The timing on this is worked out between the operators which means that we abide by scheduled departure times.
 For this reason, unfortunately, we can't just send a panga out to go whale watching whenever our guests want.

-Option 1: 7 AM breakfast after watching the sunrise over the sierras and then head out at 7:45 AM for several whale watching encounters.
+Option 1: 7 am continental breakfast after watching the sunrise over the sierras and then head out at 7:45 am for the first whale watching encounters.